kingston-hackSpace/ESP32/README.md

 # Adafruit ESP32-S3 (8 MB Flash, no PSRAM)

+- Understanding the ESP32-S3 features and PINOUT

+- Set up your ESP32-S3

 ### Native USB

 Its USB-C port can act like a keyboard, mouse, or disk drive, with no external USB-to-Serial converter required.
 Just plug it in!